SpyglassMC/Spyglass/README.md

 You can debug tests with breakpoints by running the `Run Unit Tests` configuration and setting your breakpoints accordingly.
 If you want to run a specific subset of tests, add `.only` after the test block (e.g. `describe.only()`, `it.only()`).

+Note that the build will fail in CICD if `.only` tests are pushed to prevent mistakenly merging `.only` to `main` (it should only be used for local testing!).

 ### Code style

 Tabs for indents, spaces for alignment.
 Except do not align things because the available tooling is unfortunately terrible.